Buyer's guide to HDMI cables

 - HDMI 1.4: Most TVs now have HDMI 1.4 connectors as standard.
 These ports can support broadcast HD TV, as well as 3D Blu-rays played through a 3D TV.
 While you can use a HDMI 1.3 lead with these ports, the picture quality won't be as good as a HDMI 1.4 lead.

-- HDMI 2.0/2.1: With the advent of 4K ultra-high-definition (UHD) TV, a new HDMI 2.0 standard was agreed.
-HDMI 2.0 brought various improvements, including support for 4K UHD resolution at 60 frames per second and the Rec.
+- HDMI 2.0: With the advent of 4K ultra-high-definition (UHD) TV, a new HDMI 2.0 standard was agreed.
+HDMI 2.0 brought various improvements, including support for 4K UHD resolution at 60 frames per second (measured in Hz) and the Rec.
 2020 colour space.
-This will be vital for when 4K UHD content becomes more widely distributed to televisions.
-It has since been superseded by HDMI 2.1, which allows support for higher resolutions, frame rates and better HDR standards, among other advantages.
+This as vital now that 4K UHD is more widely distributed to televisions.